vsoch/vsoch.github.io/_posts/2018/2018-02-01-learning-go.md

 # How do I learn a new programming language?
 I don't learn well from guides or tutorials, because I'm not usually interested in what they are trying to do.
-I only can get heavily invested when I have a very specific (typically useless) goal of something to make.
+I only can get heavily invested when I have a very specific (typically useless) goal of making something fun.
 This goal determines how I start.
-For example, this last week one of my colleagues made a <a href="https://www.github.com/GodLoveD/salad" target="_blank">brilliant repository</a> called "salad" with nothing written in the README other than something akin to, "If your fork this repo you have a salad."
-It was brilliant, and I had to create something silly and lovely to match it.
+For example, this last week one of my colleagues made a <a href="https://www.github.com/GodLoveD/salad" target="_blank">repository</a> called "salad" with nothing written in the README other than something akin to, "If your fork this repo you have a salad."
+It was brilliant.
+I had to create something silly and lovely to match it.

 My idea?
 A command line generator of forks paired with puns.
 With this goal, I knew I needed to start with a command line client of some flavor.
 And here we start the journey!
 If you don't care about the journey, then just check out the <a href="https://www.github.com/vsoch/salad" target="_blank">work in progress [WIP}</a>.
 There is much more to come, and I have to figure it out as I go (ha, pun!).